 The last step involved making a hole in the top of the head and inserting sticks or string, so it could be worn around the warrior’s neck as a trophy.
-Upon returning to their home village, the heads were presented to the other villagers as a sign of victory and a series of feasts and rituals followed to celebrate.
+After the heads were complete, they were presented to the other villagers as a sign of victory and a series of feasts and rituals followed to celebrate.

-Surprisingly, despite the amount of preparation that went into preparing shrunken heads, they were often discarded immediately following the final celebration.
+Surprisingly, despite the amount of preparation that went into shrunken head making, they were often discarded immediately following the final celebration.
 Initially, they were fed to animals or given to children as toys, but as the heads were discovered by fascinated tourists and collectors, tribes began to trade them instead of destroying them.

 Westerners began buying up shrunken heads in the late 1800s and early 1900s, causing the tribes to increase their rate of killing in order to supply heads for trade.
 Guns were the usual currency traded for the heads, but knives were also popular.
 Demand for shrunken heads became so great that counterfeits became common.
 These were often made from the heads of monkeys and sometimes from heads obtained from morgues.
 In fact, there is speculation that about 80 percent of shrunken heads in private collections and museums were made this way.